 According to the National Association of Realtors, over half of buyers find their own home online.
 This means that your best chance of selling your home is online, and with a licensed realtor representing you.

-Your JMR Realtor will bring to the table market insight, professional signage and photographs, list your home professionally on the major home selling sites, and negotiate on your behalf.
+JMR Realty will bring to the table market insight, professional signage and photographs, list your home professionally on the major home selling sites, and negotiate on your behalf.

 You get with JMR Realty’s full service 1% listing commission package: